yuvalmGS/gigaspaces-wiki-jekyll/xap97/replication-operations.markdown

 1. Object/Notifications lease cancellation or renewal.
 1. Committed transactions.

+{% info %}
-{% infosign %} All the operations that are replicated, are also recovered during the space recovery process.
+All the operations that are replicated, are also recovered during the space recovery process.
 See [Space Instance Recovery](./space-instance-recovery.html)
+{%endinfo%}

 # Which Operations are Not Replicated?